trustgraph-ai/trustgraph/README.md

 ## 📐 Architecture

-TrustGraph deploys the services, stores, control plane, and API gateway needed to connect your data to intelligent agents.
+The platform contains the services, stores, control plane, and API gateway needed to connect your data to intelligent agents.

 ![architecture](TG-platform-diagram.svg)